nierongcheng/MVPTest/README.md

 # MVPTest
-This project just for test MVP frame, it according to Android-CleanArchitecture-master.
+This project just for testing MVP architecture, it according to Android-CleanArchitecture-master.